-Our firm is backed by years of experience and has been successful in recovering more than $1 billion in the last 5 years.
+Our firm is backed by years of experience and has been successful in recovering billions of dollars.
 You can count on us to stand up for your rights and fight for the compensation you deserve.

 How to Choose the Right Attorney

 Maritime law is a highly complex area of the law.
 You deserve to have someone in your corner who is skilled, knowledgeable, and experienced in maritime cases.